kazimieraslukauskas/cv/README.md

 Years: 2005 - 2011

+As a freelancer, I was responsible for the entire project development process: client needs analysis, project planning, development, testing, deployment, and maintenance.

-Through my freelance career I worked both solo and as a team member.
+I worked both solo and as a team member.

-Projects scale from small websites, e-shops, apps to complex custom-made systems.
+Projects scale from small websites/e-shops/apps to complex custom-built systems/CRM's.